 Administrative Reviews and Exceptions for the Zell Miller Grant

-If a student feels that his or her HOPE Scholarship, HOPE Grant, Zell Miller Scholarship or Zell Miller Grant eligibility was determined incorrectly, he or she may submit a request to GSFC for an Administrative Review.
-Upon request of an Administrative Review, Commission staff will review a student's eligibility determination and decide if the program laws, regulations, policies and rules were applied correctly to a student's specific case.
+Students who believe their eligible college or university incorrectly determined their HOPE Grant or Zell Miller Grant eligibility may submit a request to GSFC for an Administrative Review.
+Upon request of an Administrative Review, the Program Administration Office will review a student's eligibility determination and decide if the program laws, regulations, policies and rules were applied correctly to a student's specific case.

-Students must submit a written letter requesting an Administrative Review and any pertinent and supporting documentation, such as all transcripts, within 45 days of receiving notice of denial of HOPE Scholarship, HOPE Grant, Zell Miller Scholarship or Zell Miller Grant eligibility.
-The Commission will decide a case based solely upon the documentation provided by the student, rather than a personal presentation.
+Students must submit a written letter requesting an Administrative Review and any pertinent and supporting documentation within 45 days of receiving notice of denial of HOPE Grant or Zell Miller Grant eligibility.
+GSFC will review and decide a case based solely upon the documentation provided by the student, rather than a personal presentation.

-- If the student does not submit the Exception Application in writing within 45 days of receiving notice of ineligibility for the HOPE Scholarship, HOPE Grant, Zell Miller Scholarship or Zell Miller Grant.
+- If the student does not submit the Exception Application in writing no later than the last day of the term of re-enrollment.

 - If the request is based upon the diagnosis or presence of a learning disability.